srizzling/romba/README.md

 - Facilitate piracy

 Users must ensure they have the legal right to download and use any ROMs.
 The developers assume no responsibility for how this tool is used.
+# CI/CD Status
+Automated testing and releases are configured!